Regent Notes Importance Of Digital Science, Technology In Enhancing Job Opportunities For Youths

 Date

-During a visit to the Accreditation and Quality Assurance Commission for Higher Education Institutions, Prince Hussein stressed the importance of improving the quality of higher education, as well as taking measures to address specialties that are no longer desirable in the labour market, and to ensure equal opportunities for students and graduates, according to a Royal Court statement.
+During a visit to the Accreditation and Quality Assurance Commission for Higher Education Institutions, Crown Prince Al Hussein stressed the importance of improving the quality of higher education, as well as taking measures to address specialties that are no longer desirable in the labour market, and to ensure equal opportunities for students and graduates.

-The Crown Prince listened to a briefing by the commission's chairman, Dhafer Al Sarayrah, on plans to enhance the higher education sector's competitiveness at the national and international levels, the statement added.
+The Crown Prince listened to a briefing by the commission's chairman, Dhafer Al Sarayrah, on plans to enhance the higher education sector's competitiveness at the national and international levels.

 Legal Disclaimer: